firmata/protocol/protocol.md

 String
 ---

 Send short string messages between the board and the client application.
-String length is limited to half the buffer size - 3 (for Arduino this limits strings to 30 chars).
-Commonly used to report error messages to the client.
+String length is basically unlimited for messages sent from the board to the client (string messages from the client to the board are meaningless), since it is not expected that the client has a critical memory limit.
+String messages from the board are typically used for error messages or debugging purposes.

 ```
 0  START_SYSEX        (0xF0)
 1  STRING_DATA        (0x71)